Blades' Fleck discharged from hospital

 "United medical staff will continue to monitor him closely," the club said in a statement on Wednesday.

-"United and John Fleck would like to thank all who assisted at a stressful time last night and also everyone for their supportive messages."
+The club said Fleck had undergone "comprehensive medical examinations" and added: "United and John Fleck would like to thank all who assisted at a stressful time last night and also everyone for their supportive messages."

 Fleck required treatment shortly after Jayden Bogle scored the only goal of the game early in the second half and the match was stopped for more than 10 minutes while he received treatment.